 Matt Cannella (NSF Fellow) is a Master's candidate in both Aerospace Engineering Sciences and Engineering Management.
 Matt's research interests include innovative new space propulsion component technology.
-A copy of Matt's resume can be downloaded here.

 - MS, Aerospace Engineering Sciences, University of Colorado, Boulder, May 2013 (exp)

 - ME, Engineering Management, University of Colorado, Boulder, May 2013 (exp)

 - BS, Mechanical Engineering, University at Buffalo, the State University of New York, Dec 2009